lennart-maack/GANs-Pytorch/README.md

 ```

 - dataset.json should have the following format:
   - class has to be set to the class index (Either 0 or 1 or .. or n_classes-1) of the according name_of_image_i.png

+Example of dataset.json:
 ```
 {"labels":
     [["name_of_image_1.png", class],